copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Three randomly chosen demon lords guard a wand of wishing.
 Juiblex never does, but any of the other seven might.
 - Ice and bone devils are now lawful rather than chaotic.
+- Demons cannot be frightened by showing them their reflection.

 ### Interface changes